Got questions? Here are some of the most frequently asked.

 Is there a minimum booking requirement?

-For reservations just visit our contact us page and give us a ring, send us an email, or fill in a booking form online.
+For bookings just visit our contact us page and give us a call, send us an email, or fill in a booking form online.

-We can discuss your requirements in a bit more detail, answer any questions you may have and if you would like to go head, book your dog in for a behavioural evaluation.
+We can then discuss your requirements in a bit more detail over the phone, answer any questions you may have and if you would like to go ahead, book your dog in for a behavioural evaluation.

 Did you know?